RidhimaGupta4/UK-Cost-of-Living/README.md

 | `rent_to_income_pct` | float | Rent ÷ take-home × 100 |
 | `house_price_to_income_ratio` | float | House price ÷ annual take-home |
 | `avg_house_price_gbp` | float | Land Registry average house price |

 ---

+### ⚖️ Data Ethics & Privacy

+*   **Public Data Alignment**: While the demonstration dataset is synthetic, it is rigorously calibrated against **ONS Consumer Price Indices (CPI)**, **ASHE wage medians**, and **HM Land Registry** price-paid data to ensure the findings mirror the actual economic experience of UK households.
+*   **Anonymity & Aggregation**: The project operates entirely on regional-level aggregates.
+No individual-level data, household identifiers, or protected characteristics are used, ensuring full compliance with **GDPR** and the **Data Protection Act 2018**.
+*   **Methodological Transparency**: All inflation-adjustment calculations (Real Wage Change) and affordability formulas are clearly documented to ensure the analysis remains objective and reproducible.

+---